sankalptambe/elastic-nodejs-demo/README.md

-# elastic-nodejs-demo
+# Elastic Nodejs Demo
-A Product search demo build with elasticsearch and nodejs
+A Product search demo build with elasticsearch and nodejs.